daveworth/is-dead/docs/will.md

-# Last Will And testament
+# Last Will And Testament
-## Yaroslav Shirokov
+## Mike Skalnik

-I, Yaroslav Shirokov, of San Francisco, California, remove my former Wills and Codicils and declare this to be my Last Will and Testament.
+I, Mike Skalnik, of San Francisco, California, remove my former Wills and Codicils and declare this to be my Last Will and Testament.

 ### Payment of Debts and Expenses